 7 Early Signs of Dementia

-Hi everybody, my name is Patrick Philbrick I am the Executive Director of Harmony Home Care in Sacramento and today I wanted to talk briefly about early signs of dementia.
+Hi everybody, my name is Patrick Philbrick I am the Executive Director of Harmony Home Care, now BrightStar Care in Sacramento and today I wanted to talk briefly about early signs of dementia.
 I want to start with a story one of my clients told me not too long ago.
 Her mother was getting up in years and she stopped by from time to time just to check on her and make sure everything was okay.
 This time she stopped by and noticed the checkbook was out.

 So she started looking into it and noticed there had been a lot of unusual spending lately.
 Mom had spent money on a lot of charities like the fireman’s fund, and the retired police Association, things not terribly abnormal, but finally she came across a 20,000 Dollar that had been written to the zoo for a new duck sanctuary, and they had promised mom that if she donated this money she would get a plaque that